dell/omnia/docs/source/Contributing/pullrequests.rst

     git commit -s

-Ensure you have your user name and e-mail set.
+Make sure you have your user name and e-mail set.
 The ``--signoff | -s`` option will use the configured user name and e-mail, so it is important to configure it before the first time you commit.
 Check the following references:

     * `Setting up your github user name <https://help.github.com/articles/setting-your-username-in-git/>`_